viromelab/tracespipe/README.md

 │   │
 │   └── TRACES_denovo_<ORGAN>/         # where the output of de-novo assembly appears
 │
-├── to_encrypt_data    # where the NGS files to encrypt must be before encryption ├── encrypted_data     # where the encrypted data will appear ├── decrypted_data     # where the decrypted data will appear │
+├── to_encrypt_data/    # where the NGS files to encrypt must be before encryption ├── encrypted_data/     # where the encrypted data will appear ├── decrypted_data/     # where the decrypted data will appear │
-├── src/               # where the bash code is and where the commands of TRACESPipe must be call │
+├── src/                # where the bash code is and where the commands must be call │
 └── imgs/               # images related with the pipeline
 ```

 ### 2.3 Configuration ###